Learn more about our news and special events, both here at the marina or out and about on Vancouver Island and the Gulf Islands.

 To round out your boating knowledge, you might also want to read up on old boating superstitions.
 Learn about good and bad luck omens that tie into the history of yachting and never be pressed for an icebreaker again.

 Ready to start up the engine of a beautiful yacht?
-Whether you’re brand new to yachting or have years of experience at the helm, we offer a wide variety of new and pre-loved boats.
+Whether you’re brand new to yachting or have years of experience at the helm, we offer a wide variety of new and pre-owned fishing boats.
 Our experienced brokers are happy to help you choose the perfect yacht for your lifestyle.
-Come visit us in Sidney, BC near Swartz Bay Ferry Terminal!
+Come visit us in Sidney, BC!

 Prepping for Long Boat Trips